linode/docs/docs/guides/applications/social-networking/how-to-install-pixelfed/index.md

 Nginx Full (v6)            ALLOW       Anywhere (v6)
     {{< /output >}}

-6. Visit the IP address of the web server to ensure web access is operational.
-The browser should display the default NGINX welcome page, including the message “Welcome to nginx!”
+1. Visit the IP address of the webserver to ensure web access is operational.
+The browser should display the default NGINX welcome page, including the message “Welcome to nginx!”.

         http://server_IP_address/